-As of June 28, 2008, we had 910,307,305 shares outstanding, including 14,061,954 shares owned as treasury stock to be used in our share repurchase program, of which 6,734,450 were acquired in the second quarter of 2008.
-We also had outstanding stock options exercisable into the equivalent of 41,784,926 common shares and 6,173,667 unvested stock awards to be vested on treasury stock.
+As of March 30, 2008, we had 910,298,305 shares of which 10,526,540 shares owned as treasury stock.
+We also had outstanding stock options exercisable into the equivalent of 46,471,938 common shares and 10,384,691 unvested stock awards to be vested on treasury stock.
 Upon fulfillment of the respective predetermined criteria, the first tranche of stock awards granted under our 2007 stock-based plan vested on April 26, 2008, and the second tranche and the last tranche of stock awards granted under our 2005 stock-based plans, respectively, vested on April 27, 2008.
 For full details of quantitative and qualitative information, see "Item 6.
-Directors, Senior Management and Employees" as set forth in the Form 20-F, as may be updated from time to time in our public filings, and see Notes 16 and 19 to our Unaudited Interim Consolidated Financial Statements.
+Directors, Senior Management and Employees" as set forth in our Form 20-F, as may be updated from time to time in our public filings, and see Notes 16 and 19 to our Unaudited Interim Consolidated Financial Statements.